quentinsf/icsv2ledger/README.md

 * `default_expense` is the default ledger account for expense.
 Default is 'Expenses:Unknown'. _Optional_
 * `currency` is the the currency of amounts.
 Default is none. _Optional_
-* `append_currency` will append the currency after the amount.
-Default is "False", so prepend, that is before amount. _Optional_
 * `date` is the column in the CSV file which records the transaction date.
   The first column in the CSV file is numbered 1. _Mandatory_
 * `date_format` describes the format of the date.